orizens/orizens.com/src/pages/blog/2015-02-04-first-steps-in-setting-up-travis-ci-to-your-javascript-project.md

   - gulp style
 ```

-Aside from being self explanatory, at this point i wanted Travis to run tests on the angular branch only - so i easily marked that with the &#8220;**branches**" section.
+Aside from being self explanatory, at this point i wanted Travis to run tests on the angular branch only - so i easily marked that with the "**branches**" section.

-Also, since the unit tests require some npm modules to be installed on the environment it will run, I indicated the actual npm modules installation commands that will run before Travis runs the test in the &#8220;**before_script**" section.
-Those will run prior to the &#8220;**npm install**" that Travis will run in order to install additional npm modules that are configured in the project's &#8220;**package.json**" file.
+Also, since the unit tests require some npm modules to be installed on the environment it will run, I indicated the actual npm modules installation commands that will run before Travis runs the test in the "**before_script**" section.
+Those will run prior to the "**npm install**" that Travis will run in order to install additional npm modules that are configured in the project's "**package.json**" file.

 I like the yaml addition, because aside from Travis using it to understand the requirements to run the tests, It is also serves as a requirements documentation for my project - in case someone wants to fork and run the tests on a different machine.